sonatype-nexus-community/terraform-provider-sonatyperepo/docs/resources/repository_maven_hosted.md

 Optional:

-- `policy_names` (List of String) Components that match any of the applied policies will be deleted
+- `policy_names` (Set of String) Set of Cleanup Policies that will apply to this Repository

 <a id="nestedatt--component"></a>